Nested Multiple Instance Learning with Attention Mechanisms: Methodology

 \subsection{Attention Mechanism}

-Following the lines of Ilse et al \cite{Ilse2018AttentionbasedDM}, a multiple instance block is constructed using an embedding-level approach to obtain a bag-level representation from the instances within, as depicted in Figure \ref{fig:MILblock}.
-The proposed attention module's input corresponds to low-dimensional embeddings generated by a feature extractor or by bag embedding representations of previous levels.
-In order to obtain a bag representation, this module observes those embeddings and compute an attention score that leverages the meaningfulness of the features extracted for the given task.
-The sum of the scores must be equal to 1 to work even with arbitrary bag sizes.
+According to Ilse et al \cite{Ilse2018AttentionbasedDM}, a multiple instance block is constructed using an embedding-level approach to obtain a bag-level representation from the instances within, as depicted in Figure \ref{fig:MILblock}.
+The proposed attention module's input corresponds to low-dimensional embeddings.
+These are generated by a feature extractor or by bag embedding representations of previous levels.
+This module observes those embeddings and computes attention scores that leverage the meaningfulness of the features extracted for the given task.
+Finally, the attention scores are aggregated to obtain the bag representation.